The Neighbors: Income

 ancestry (14.3%), and residents who report German roots

 (12.7%), and some of the residents are also of Slovak

 ancestry (4.8%), along with some English ancestry residents

 The most common language spoken in the Lockwood Blvd / Tippecanoe Rd

-neighborhood is English, spoken by 94.0% of households.
-Some people also speak Spanish (2.7%).
+neighborhood is English, spoken by 96.7% of households.